Queeg (Red Dwarf): Production

 The script was nearing completion when the writers were having problems thinking of a satisfactory ending.
-Eventually Rob Grant came up with the 2001: A Space Odyssey spoof of Holly singing as he gets erased.
+Eventually Rob Grant came up with the 2001: A Space Odyssey spoof of Holly singing as he gets erased, only reveal that it is an April Fool.

-Quickly earning himself a reputation for doing his own stunts, Craig Charles flew over a console table in the aftermath of a huge explosion.
-His reasoning behind doing the stunts was that as a Scouser he could be dropped on his head with no problems.
+Craig Charles did the stunt in the first scene himself.
 To achieve the effect of flying up and over the exploding console, Charles bounced off a small trampoline—that was out of shot—and this was matched up to the earlier establishing shot.

-Charles Augins was brought in to choreograph the Tongue Tied sequence for the next episode "Parallel Universe", but the writers were so impressed that they offered him the role of Queeg as well.
+Charles Augins had known Danny John-Jules for years, and had originally been brought in to choreograph the opening dance routine in the next episode "Parallel Universe".

 Cultural references

 The theme tune from High Noon plays as Holly goes off to face his showdown with Queeg.

 Queeg is named after Captain Queeg from The Caine Mutiny, but Holly's "This is mutiny, Mr Queeg" quote is from Mutiny on the Bounty.

 The song Holly begins to sing as he is erased is "Goodbye to Love" by The Carpenters from their 1972 album A Song for You.